-He was a natural showman, with a sharp ear for the perfect harmony, a guitar strum that was their only accompaniment in their early days, was quick-witted with original jokes, and had an easy style that made everyone comfortable.
+He was a natural showman, with a sharp ear for the perfect harmony, a guitar strum that was the Howard Morrison Quartet’s only accompaniment in their early days, was quick-witted with original jokes, and had an easy style that made everyone comfortable.
 He wrote most of the lyrics of the parodies that were their biggest hits, and lifted the group from being a covers act in cabarets.
 He was also generous and gentle, big-hearted and humble; the perfect foil for the Quartet’s handsome, confident frontman.

 Life was never easy for Merito.
 Born in Whakatane in 1938, he grew up on a family farm at Taneatua, a small railway settlement on the edge of the Ureweras.
 As a child he spoke Māori as much as English, and when he was just eight years old he lost his mother to tuberculosis.